Morketh/MaNGOS-Tuts/mangos_tut_rpm.md

 chmod -R 770 /opt/mangos
 ```
 If you dont have a Black-Belt in Bash-Fu thats not a problem as we will now break that down into hopefully some thing a bit more understandable
-+ --system we want to create a system user
++ --system = we want to create a system user
-+ --home-dir /opt/mangos this will be the home of the user we are going to create and should also reflect the base installation directory of your server core
++ --home-dir /opt/mangos = this will be the home of the user we are going to create and should also reflect the base installation directory of your server core
-+ --no-create-home this lets the adduser program not to create the home directory we already did that durring the install
++ --no-create-home = this lets the adduser program know not to create the home directory, we already did that during the install
-+ --shell /usr/sbin/nologin we also donot want this new user to be able to log-in as this is a system user not a human user
++ --shell /usr/sbin/nologin = we also do not want this new user to be able to log-in as this is a system user not a human user
-+ --user-group this lets us create the group along side the user that way later on we can assign human users to that group and give out group permissions
++ --user-group = this lets us create the group along side the user that way later on we can assign human users to that group and give out group permissions
-+ mangos and finaly the name of the user/group we are creating
++ mangos = finaly the name of the user/group we are creating

 The chown sets mangos:mangos(user:group) as the full owner and group of that directory.
 And the chmod sets the permission to allow owner and group full access to the directory Recursively.
 We can add a user to our mangos group in order to upload files to the data directory:
 ```bash